HOPS Press, LLC

 investigates the link between technology and thought, showing how hunter-gatherer, agricultural, industrial, and informational societies define reality in predictable ways.
 In essence, production technology dictates how we perceive cause and effect, how we solve problems, and how we approach parenting and governing.
 Roadmap to Reality changes your perspective of history and world events, and it changes you, enabling you to let go of preconceived notions about the nature of reality to discover a more holistic, more satisfying life experience.

-And finally, we come full circle with Tom's adventure book, Five Months on the Missouri River: Paddling a Dugout Canoe.
+And finally, we come full circle with Tom's double award-winning adventure book, Five Months on the Missouri River: Paddling a Dugout Canoe.
 As a recent empty nester, Tom embarked on an epic journey to honor this transitional phase in life.
 First he partnered with Churchill Clark, the great, great, great, great grandson of Captain William Clark, to carve a dugout canoe from a 10,000 lb.
 Douglas fir tree.
 Then Tom enlisted a crew and led a five-month "Missouri River Corps of Rediscovery" to paddle and explore the 2,341-mile Missouri River portion of the Lewis and Clark National Historic Trail from Three Forks, Montana to St. Louis, Missouri.
 Order today, and come along for the adventure!

 Download our current HOPS Press, LLC Catalog (pdf)